Karlawinda is an advanced gold project located in Western Australia. It is 100% owned by Capricorn Metals. The project contains…

 Excelsior Gold’s flagship, the Kalgoorlie North Gold Project, is located approximately 45km north of Kalgoorlie in Western Australia, covering 134km² of granted mining tenements.

 The pre-feasibility study (PFS) for the project was completed in March 2014.
-Mining was initiated in November 2015 and first ore was shipped for processing in December 2015.
+Mining was initiated in November 2015 and first production is anticipated in 2016.
 The initial mine life is estimated at 7.5 years, based on the PFS.

 The Australian gold project involves the development of three main areas, namely the Central Mining Area consisting of the Zoroastrian and Excelsior deposits, the Bardoc South Area consisting of multiple satellites, and the Bulletin Mining and Exploration Area.

 The project is located at the intersection of two major gold mineralising structural systems namely the north-west trending Bardoc Tectonic Zone (BTZ) and the north-east trending Black Flag Fault (BFF).

 The mineralisation is related to the neighbouring Norton Goldfields’s Paddington gold mine to the immediate south, Mount Pleasant gold mine to the west, and Aphrodite Gold’s Aphrodite deposit to the north.

 The BTZ consists of deformed Archaean succession of mafic-ultramafic volcanic rocks, felsic volcano-sedimentary rocks, felsic-intermediate porphyry intrusions and differentiated mafic-ultramafic intrusions.